tendermint/liquidity/x/liquidity/spec/06_end_block.md

 ### Transact and refund for each message

-Transactions are made through the `escrow` transaction.
-Refunds are made for cancellations, partial cancellations, expiration, and failed messages.
+A liquidity module escrow account holds coins temporarily and releases them when state changes.
+Refunds from the escrow account are made for cancellations, partial cancellations, expiration, and failed messages.

 ### Set states for each message according to the results